ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ### Access Token {#access-token}

-To avoid the complexity of different encodings, an access token of this profile SHALL be a CBOR Web Token (CWT), see {{RFC8392}}.
+To avoid the complexity of different encodings, an access token of this profile SHALL be a CBOR Web Token (CWT) {{RFC8392}}.

 When issuing any access token of a token series, AS MUST specify the following data in the associated claims of the access token:

+* The "edhoc\_info" claim defined in {{iana-token-cwt-claims}} and conveying an EDHOC\_Information object (see {{edhoc-parameters-object}}).

-* The "session\_id" field of EDHOC\_Information, with the same value specified in the response to C from the /token endpoint.
+  The EDHOC\_Information object MUST include the "session\_id" field specifying the identifier of the token series which the issued access token belongs to.
+The "session\_id" value is the same one included in the EDHOC\_Information object of the response to C from the /token endpoint (see {{as-c}}), when providing C with the first access token in the series.

-   EDHOC\_Information MUST be transported in the "edhoc\_info" claim, defined in {{iana-token-cwt-claims}}.

-* The authentication credential AUTH\_CRED\_C that C specified in its POST request to the /token endpoint (see {{c-as}}), in the "cnf" claim.
+* The "cnf" claim, specifying the authentication credential AUTH\_CRED\_C that C specified in its POST request to the /token endpoint, when requesting the first access token in the series which the issued access token belongs to (see {{c-as}}).

    In the access token, AUTH\_CRED\_C can be transported by value or uniquely referred to by means of an appropriate identifier.
-Yet, consistent with the considerations about AUTH\_CRED\_C and the "req_cnf" parameter made in {{c-as}}, the "cnf" claim of the access token specifies a confirmation method suitable for the type of AUTH\_CRED\_C.
+Yet, consistent with the considerations about AUTH\_CRED\_C and the "req_cnf" parameter made in {{c-as}}, the "cnf" claim of the access token MUST specify a confirmation method suitable for the type of AUTH\_CRED\_C.

-   When issuing the first access token of a token series, the confirmation method used in the "cnf" claim MUST be the same one used in the "req_cnf" parameter of the corresponding client-to-AS request.
+   When issuing the first access token of a token series, the confirmation method used in the "cnf" claim MUST be the same one used in the "req_cnf" parameter of the corresponding POST request from C to the /token endpoint.

-   When issuing the first access token ever to a pair (C, RS) using a pair of corresponding authentication credentials (AUTH\_CRED\_C, AUTH\_CRED\_RS), it is expected that AUTH\_CRED\_C is included by value.
+   When issuing the first access token ever to a pair (C, RS) using a pair of corresponding authentication credentials (AUTH\_CRED\_C, AUTH\_CRED\_RS), it is expected that AUTH\_CRED\_C is included by value in the "cnf" claim of the access token.

-   When later issuing further access tokens to the same pair (C, RS) using the same AUTH\_CRED\_C, it is expected that AUTH\_CRED\_C is identified by reference.
+   When later issuing further access tokens to the same pair (C, RS) using the same AUTH\_CRED\_C, it is expected that AUTH\_CRED\_C is identified by reference in the "cnf" claim of the access token.

 When issuing the first access token of a token series, AS MAY specify additional EDHOC\_Information data (see {{edhoc-parameters-object}}) in the "edhoc\_info" claim of the access token.
 Specifically, if the following EDHOC\_Information data are specified in the response to C from the /token endpoint, they MUST be included with the same values in the access token.